Loop Closure

 where ϕ˙t=ddtϕt(σ0)\dot{\phi}_t = \frac{d}{dt}\phi_t(\sigma_0) is the velocity along the loop.

 Remark (Structural dependence).
-This integral requires both the metric gg from (Theorem 0.1) and the coherence measure C\mathcal{C} from Axiom 1 restricted to Σ\Sigma.
-Their compatibility (that C\mathcal{C} is smooth on (Σ,g)(\Sigma, g)) is an assumption of the framework.
+This integral requires both the metric gg from Theorem 0.1 and the coherence measure C\mathcal{C} from Axiom 1 restricted to Σ\Sigma.
+Their compatibility — that C\mathcal{C} is smooth on (Σ,g)(\Sigma, g) — follows from the smooth structure established in the Operational Grounding section: the Noether link forces smooth dynamics, and the coherence measure inherits smoothness from the U(1)U(1) Lie group structure.

 Proposition 7.2 (Positive minimum).
 The coherence cost satisfies SO>0S_\mathcal{O} > 0 for every observer.
 There exists a positive lower bound Smin>0S_{\min} > 0.